← back to home§11Glossary

 User-specified terms that pass through a humanizer unchanged.

 A list of words or phrases the humanizer must not alter.
 Used for product names, target SEO keywords, brand taglines, citations, technical jargon, and proper nouns.
-HumanGPT supports frozen keywords as a freeform comma-separated input on every plan.
+In the HumanGPT v4 web UI, the per-paste freeze field is not exposed; the REST API accepts a `freeze` array parameter on Pro plans.
+The web equivalent — preserving your tone end-to-end — is the Brand Voice training feature.

 10